-Spring Farro Salad with Feta, Lemon and Mint
+Spring Farro Salad with Feta

-Why you’ll love this recipe:
+Why you’ll love this recipe

-- Farro salad is hearty and satisfying, packed with veggies, creamy feta cheese and the fresh flavors of lemon and mint.
+- Farro salad is hearty and satisfying, packed with spring veggies, creamy feta cheese and the fresh flavors of lemon and mint.

 - It’s a versatile recipe that is great as a side dish, vegetarian main dish or meal prep lunch.